dlresende/extreme-carpaccio/clients/python/simple-server-python3/README.md

 # Python Client server

-The server is developed with python 2.7
+The server is developed with python 3.4
-To run the test you need at least python 2.7.8

 ## How to run the server